Mission: Transforming lives

 WSU also is a major driver of Washington’s economy, partnering with many of the state’s leading industries, including agribusiness, aerospace, health care, software, and construction.
 The University is responsible for nearly 20,600 jobs statewide and generates an overall economic impact of more than $3.3 billion annually.

-The institution’s operating budget expenditures total about $2 billion annually.
+The institution’s biennial operating budget revenues total about $2 billion.

 In 2017, the University publicly launched the Drive to 25, a system-wide initiative to become one of the nation’s top 25 public research universities—preeminent in research and discovery, teaching, and engagement—by 2030.